 Retail investors are famous for cutting the flowers and watering the weeds in their portfolios (Warren Buffett’s quote, not ours!)
 The most common mistake they make is to book profits too early on their profitable stocks (probably based on target returns) and to hold on in everlasting hope to their loss-making positions.
 In the long run, this results in an equity portfolio that has a long tail of dud stocks and just a handful of fundamentally sound compounders.

 When assessing your portfolio for sells therefore, don’t be obsessed with booking a profit on a stock which has delivered.
 Be quite ready to cut losses on those that haven’t too.

-In fact, today it would be best to start your portfolio stock-taking with the loss-makers.
+In fact, today it would be best to start your stock portfolio with the loss-makers.
 If a stock you own is in the red after this five-year old bull market, it can either mean that your buy price was excessively high or that the company’s earnings or fundamentals have gone downhill since your purchase.

 While selling penny stocks that make up the tail of your portfolio may not really yield much cash or de-risk you, the capital losses you book on such holdings can come in handy to reduce your capital gains tax outgo on the stocks that made you a neat profit while selling.